Short-term business loans

 - Turnaround time.
 Since you may need your funds within a certain timeframe, make sure your lender provides access to those funds within that time.

-Questions you might still have about short-term business loans
+Other questions you may have about short-term business loans

-When is a short-term loan not a good idea?
+When is a short-term business loan not a good idea?

 If you have lumpy turnover or long seasonal down-periods a short-term loan may not be for you.
 You must ensure you have the necessary cash-flow to make your frequent repayments.